JasonM22345/ttb_fetch/README.md

 - Uses **blue color filtering** to identify the human.
 - Converts detected human position into **goal coordinates**.
 - Uses **LiDAR and Odometry** for safe approach.
+- If the detected human position **oscillates too much**, it waits for stabilization before proceeding.

 ### 5. **Obstacle Avoidance**
 - Processes **LaserScan** data to determine the closest obstacle distance.
 - Implements an emergency stop if an obstacle is too close.
 - Uses **angular corrections** to navigate around obstacles.

 ## Installation & Execution
 ### Requirements